 Miss Emma's story will give you a vivid glimpse of the worst elements of Stoneman's Raid, just a few days after Gen. George Stoneman had transferred command to Gen. Alvan Gillem.

 For four days and three nights, April 19-22, 1865, Miss Emma and the Carson family were terrorized by Union troops as well as desperadoes who used the raid as a license to loot.
 The Carson household all survived.
 Thanks to their tenacity, so did the Carson House, a 222-year-old Charleston-style plantation near Marion, N.C.

 Emma Lydia Rankin (1838-1908) was the daughter of Jesse Rankin, a Presbyterian pastor in Lenoir, N.C.
 She lived at the Carson House for several years as a private teacher for the Carson girls and a few of their friends.
 After the war, she became widely esteemed as a teacher, especially in mathematics.
 She originally wrote this account in 1885 at the request of her students.
 In 1895, she consented for it to be published in The Charlotte Observer.
 I don't know how they fit it all into print (it's over 7,900 words) but I've chosen to break it down into five daily chapters, serialized much like 19th-century newspapers did with leading novelists.
-I've edited for clarity and trimmed some.
+I've edited for clarity, trimmed some, and added explanatory notes in brackets.
 If you would like to read the entire 22-page manuscript, click here.

 Stoneman's Raid is just one chapter in the fascinating history of the Carson House, which is open for tours April through November, Wednesdays through Sundays.
 Tell them you heard about them in The Stoneman Gazette!